locationtech/geomesa/docs/user/filesystem/architecture.rst

 The partition scheme defines how data is stored within the filesystem.
 The scheme is important because it defines how the data is queried.
-Most OLAP queries in GeoMesa contain a date range and geometric predicate and the partition scheme can aide in finding the files satisfy the query.
+Most OLAP queries in GeoMesa contain a date range and geometric predicate and the partition scheme can aid in finding the files satisfy the query.
 There are two main partition schmes used with GeoMesa FSDS:

 * **Date** - partition data by a Date attribute
 * **Geometry (Z2)** - partition data by its geometric coordinates using a Z2 space-filling curve